 - Two SSP-approved free electives

 Please be aware that some courses may cross count allowing students to complete more than two free elective.
-Students with questions regarding the distributional allocation of a course should ask the SSP Academic Counselor prior to registering.
+Students with questions regarding the distributional allocation of a course should ask the SSP Associate Director of Academic Affairs prior to registering.
 Students may double count one course between the concentration and distribution requirements.
 This allows for an additional free elective to reach the 36 credits required for graduation.

 - Comprehensive Exam